Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental details

 \paragraph{Parameter freezing under partial supervision.} To enforce \emph{module-specific training} under partial concept/task supervision (Section~\ref{sec:fed_training}), each client updates only the modules it can directly supervise.
 Concretely, concept (and task) labels may be missing at a client, which we represent via a missing-label mask (e.g., value $-1$).
-At the start of local training for client $k$, we identify the supervised concept index set $I^{(k)}=\{j:\;c^{(k)}_j \text{ is observed}\}$ and whether the task label is available (i.e., $k\in\mathcal{K}_Y$).
-We then \emph{freeze} all concept modules $h_{\phi,j}$ with $j\notin I^{(k)}$, and freeze the task module $f_\psi$ whenever $k\notin\mathcal{K}_Y$.
-This mechanism applies uniformly across instantiations (CBM/CEM/C$^2$BM): regardless of parameterization, any module without local supervision is held fixed during the client update, while only supervised modules (and the shared encoder) are optimized.
+At the start of local training for client $k$, we identify the supervised variable set $\mathcal{V}^{(k)}$.
+We then \emph{freeze} all concept modules $h_{\phi,j}$ and task module $f_\psi$ of the variables not contained in $\mathcal{V}^{(k)}$.
+This mechanism applies uniformly across instantiations (CBM/CEM/C$^2$BM/CGM): regardless of parameterization, any module without local supervision is held fixed during the client update, while only supervised modules (and the shared encoder) are optimized.
 As a result, local updates match Eq.~\eqref{eq:loss} by preventing gradients from modifying unsupervised components, and naturally supports module-wise aggregation since clients return updates only for the modules they trained.